iwasrobbed/Objective-C-CheatSheet/README.md

 }
 ```

+Beware, `switch` is fallthrough: when control reaches matched `case` (or `default` block if nothing matches), it continues execution of statements next in the source code (including `default`) until `break` statement or the end of `switch` is reached.
+This also allows multiple values to match the same point without any special syntax: they are just listed with empty bodies.

 #### Exiting Loops

 * `return` : Stops execution and returns to the calling function.
 It can also be used to return a value from a method.